ibm-cloud-docs/log-analysis/agent/exclude_logs_from_agent.md

 # Excluding log files
 {: #exclude_logs_from_agent}

-Configure a LogDNA agent to exclude logs that you do not want to monitor through the LogDNA web UI.
+Configure a logging agent to exclude logs that you do not want to monitor through the logging UI.
 {:shortdesc}

 * You can exclude files that are located in any of the paths that are defined through the **logdir** parameter in a Linux system or the **LOGDNA_EXCLUDE** variable in a Kubernetes cluster.